John McIntyre (hurler): Galway

 McIntyre was confirmed as manager of the Galway senior hurling team, in succession to Ger Loughnane, on 18 November 2008.
 There were high hopes for Galway as the team entered the Leinster championship for the first time.
 After a trouncing of Laois in the opening round, McIntyre's Galway faced three-in-a-row All-Ireland champions Kilkenny in the provincial semi-final.
 Galway went five points ahead but 'the Cats' clawed their way back to win by 2–20 to 3–13.
 Galway later defeated Clare and Cork before being surprisingly defeated by Waterford in an All-Ireland quarter-final.

 In May 2010, he guided Galway to win the 2010 National Hurling League with a 2–22 to 1–17 win against Cork at Semple Stadium.

 In September 2011 McIntyre resigned as manager after a very disappointing season.

-Persona life
+Personal life

 As of 2004, McIntyre was living in Galway and was sports editor of the Connacht Tribune.